RobinFassinaMoschiniForks/adversary_emulation_library/blind_eagle/README.md

 - [Emulation Plan](./Emulation_Plan/README.md)

 ## For Analysts 🔎
 - [Operation Flow](./Operations_Flow/Operations_Flow.md) - High-level summary of the scenario & infrastructure with diagrams.
 - [Intelligence Summary](./Intelligence_Summary/intelligence_summary.md) - General overview of the Adversary with links to reporting used throughout the scenario.

 ## Acknowledgements 🤩

 We would like to formally thank the people that contributed to the content, review, and format of this document.
-This includes the MITRE Engenuity teams, ATT&CK Evaluation teams, the organizations and people that provided public intelligence and resources.
+This includes the The MITRE Corporation teams, ATT&CK Evaluation teams, the organizations and people that provided public intelligence and resources.
 Thank you! 🙌 🥰

 ## Connect with us 🗨️

 We 💖 feedback!
 Let us know how using ATT&CK Evaluation results has helped you and what we can do better.

-Email: <ctid@mitre-engenuity.org><br>
+Email: <ctid@mitre.org><br>
 LinkedIn: https://www.linkedin.com/company/mitre-engenuity/<br>
 Twitter: https://twitter.com/MITREengenuity<br>